xiroV/conky-weather-wu/README.md

+# News
+ *October 30, 2016* Realized that I had, at some point, accidentially pushed my API key to this repository, and had a reason to think that it had gotten compromised.
+For this reason, I regenerated my API key.
+If you're experiencing problems from this day, you were probably using my API key, and you should generate your own key to use data from [Weather Underground](https://www.wunderground.com/?apiref=7e6536cf90e4891d).
+Register for a free API key [here](https://www.wunderground.com/weather/api/).

 # Introduction
 This is a weather plugin written in Python using the Wunderground API.
 The primary goal was to make a simple weather plugin which could be used with Conky + i3bar (Conky as an replacement to i3status), however since it's basicly just a Python script pulling weather information, you can use it however you like.